caddison/MyNetwerkPhone/readme.md

 ```
 🚫 No SIM Required      |    🆓 WiFi Calling & Messaging
 🌐 Global Compatibility |    📦 Works Right Out of the Box
-🔐 No KYC, No Contracts |    🌎 Use Anywhere with WiFi
 ```

 ---